 Information for international students joining Brunel from September 2021

-As mentioned above, at the moment international students holding Student visas are allowed to study online fom their home country until 27 September 2021.
-However, the UK Home Office have recently confirmed that this concession will end on 27 September 2021.
-From this point, a student must apply for and obtain their Student visa before the start of the course and arrive in the UK in order to register.
-This will apply to you if you are joining Brunel in September 2021.
+As mentioned above, at the moment international students holding Student visas are allowed to study online from their home country until the start of the new academic year in September 2021.
+However, Brunel University will be changing back to largely on-campus teaching from September 2021.
+Please visit our website for further details about this.
+Therefore, Students starting in September 2021 must apply for and obtain their Student Visa before the start of the course and arrive in the UK in order to register.

 In response to the Covid-19 situation, the UK Government has changed some of the rules for students who need to make a visa application and for Universities like Brunel who sponsor Student visas.

 We have published information on our website to provide information to our current and prospective students about how these changes may affect them.